-At bottom, plaintiffs' position seems to be that any asserted burden, no matter how de minimis, amounts to a substantial burden under RFRA.
+At bottom, Louisiana College's position seems to be that any asserted burden, no matter how de minimis, amounts to a substantial burden under RFRA.
 That is not the law.
 Congress amended the initial version of RFRA to add the word "substantially," and thus made clear that "any burden" would not suffice.
-Although these regulations require virtually nothing of them, plaintiffs claim that the regulations run afoul of their sincerely held religious beliefs prohibiting them from providing or facilitating health coverage for certain contraceptive services, and that the challenged regulations violate RFRA, the First and Fifth Amendments, and the Administrative Procedure Act (APA).
-Plaintiffs move for a preliminary injunction on their RFRA claim, which should be denied because plaintiffs have not shown that they are likely to succeed on the merits of that claim.
-Moreover, all of plaintiffs' claims fail, and thus should be dismissed in their entirety; alternatively, the Court should enter summary judgment in favor of the government.
+Although these regulations require virtually nothing of it, Louisiana College claims that the regulations run afoul of its sincerely held religious beliefs prohibiting it from providing or facilitating health coverage for certain contraceptive services, and that the challenged regulations violate RFRA, the First and Fifth Amendments, and the Administrative Procedure Act (APA).
+All of Louisiana College's claims fail, and thus should be dismissed in their entirety; alternatively, the Court should enter summary judgment in favor of the government.

-With respect to plaintiffs' RFRA claim, plaintiffs cannot establish a substantial burden on their religious exercise-as they must-because the regulations do not require plaintiffs to change their behavior in any significant way.
-Plaintiffs are not required to contract, arrange, pay, or refer for contraceptive coverage.
-To the contrary, plaintiffs are free to continue to refuse to do so, to voice their disapproval of contraception, and to encourage their employees to refrain from using contraceptive services.
-Plaintiffs are required only to inform their issuers/TPAs that they object to providing contraceptive coverage, which they have done or would have to do voluntarily even absent these regulations in order to ensure that that they are not responsible for contracting, arranging, paying, or referring for such coverage.
-Plaintiffs can hardly claim that it is a violation of RFRA to require them to do almost exactly what they would do in the ordinary course.
+With respect to its RFRA claim, Louisiana College cannot establish a substantial burden on its religious exercise-as it must-because the regulations do not require Louisiana College to change its behavior in any significant way.
+Louisiana College is not required to contract, arrange, pay, or refer for contraceptive coverage.
+To the contrary, Louisiana College is free to continue to refuse to do so, to voice its disapproval of contraception, and to encourage its employees to refrain from using contraceptive services.
+Louisiana College is required only to inform its issuer that it does not intend to cover contraceptive services, which it has done or would have to do voluntarily anyway even absent these regulations in order to ensure that that it is not responsible for contracting, arranging, paying, or referring for such coverage.
+Louisiana College can hardly claim that it is a violation of RFRA to require it to do almost exactly what it would do in the ordinary course, absent the regulations.